MultiPoolMiner/MultiPoolMiner/README.txt

     ...
 }

-To display the balances of all pools (including those that are excluded with 'ExcludeMinerName') on the summary screen and in the web GUI '"ShowPoolBalances":  true' to the general section:
+To display the balances of all pools (including those that are excluded with 'ExcludeMinerName') on the summary screen and in the web GUI add '"ShowPoolBalances":  true' to the general section:
 {
     ...
 	"ShowPoolBalancesExcludedPools":  true